Robust Generalization of Quadratic Neural Networks via Function Identification: Transfer Learning of QNNs

 be an expanded radius to account for error in our estimate of $\hat\theta_p$, we use the estimator

 Note that we have assume $\hat{B}$ is known; in practice, this constraint can be included as an additive regularization term.
 Intuitively, this formulation mirrors transfer learning algorithms based on fine-tuning---i.e., initializing the parameters to the proxy data $\theta_p$ and then taking a small number of steps of stochastic gradient descent (SGD) on the gold data $\theta_g$.
-In particular, SGD can be interpreted as $L_2$ regularization on the parameters~\cite{ali2020implicit}, so fine-tuning $L_2$-regularizes $\hat{\theta}_g$ towards $\theta_p$. \begin{theorem} For any distribution $q(x)$ with support on $B_2(0,x_{\text{max}})$, we have
+In particular, SGD can be interpreted as $L_2$ regularization on the parameters~\citep{ali2020implicit}, so fine-tuning $L_2$-regularizes $\hat{\theta}_g$ towards $\theta_p$. \begin{theorem} Under Assumptions~\ref{assmp:bounded}, \ref{assmp:convexity} \& \ref{assump:mineigval}, for any $q(x)$ with support on $B_2(0,x_{\text{max}})$,

 where

 \end{theorem} Thus, if $B$ is small and $n_p$ is large, $f_{\hat\theta_g}$ is accurate even if $n_g$ is small; we give a proof in Appendix~\ref{sec:thm:transfer:proof}.